Romualdas Marcinkus: In British service

 In the RAF, Marcinkus carried out multiple tasks, including various training missions, night combat and bomber escort.
 In June, Marcinkus and his squadron members engaged in prolonged air combat with the Luftwaffe.
 As later reports confirm, the Germans lost four Bf 109 fighter aircraft, one of which was shot down by Marcinkus.
 The original report submitted by Marcinkus claiming one Bf 109 shot down on 21 June 1941 is held in The National Archives; he states that he fired two short bursts from his guns from 100 yards behind the German.
 Sergeant Blasil, also of 1 Squadron, witnessed the plane break up in the air.
 On the allied side, one American pilot was missing.
-The last mission Marcinkus carried out as a RAF pilot was on 12 February 1942.
+The last mission Marcinkus carried out as an RAF pilot was on 12 February 1942.

 On 11 February 1942, a German operation codenamed "Cerberus" had commenced, in which a German Kriegsmarine squadron consisting of Scharnhorst, Gneisenau and Prinz Eugen, supported by a number of smaller ships, attempted to sail to their home bases via the English Channel.
 Six fighters from No. 1 Squadron were tasked with intercepting German ships and attacking German torpedo boats.
 Marcinkus was among the pilots.
 On 12 February, while attacking the Scharnhorst, his plane was shot down by anti-aircraft fire and crashed into the sea.
 Romualdas Marcinkus suffered a spinal fracture and was rescued by Germans, subsequently becoming a prisoner of war.
 During the course of the battle, the British lost approximately forty planes and failed to prevent the German fleet from returning to Kiel and Wilhelmshaven.